 Attacks like we have seen today have happened all too often in America.

-This is gonna reopen the debate over guns in this country.
+This is going to reopen the debate over guns in this country.

 Well, it is, but I think it's really important to make sure we do it accurately.

-I think this is time for a national dialogue that we can have in a calm and reasonable way in which the country can figure out.
+I think this is time for a national dialogue that we can have in a calm and reasoned way in which the country can figure out how come we have so many mass shootings in this country.

 We can't have that conversation because it immediately becomes so emotional between the gun owners of America who are protected by the NRA and other people who are saying there ought to be a more reasonable middle ground.